matthew-mcclure/hackrouter/README.md

 ## Marketplace

-**GET Marketplace:** This will return an array of the GET Marketplace Data Shape above https://hackrouter.herokuapp.com/marketplace
+**GET Marketplace:** This will return an array of the GET Marketplace Data Shape below https://hackrouter.herokuapp.com/marketplace

-**POST Media to Marketplace:** This accepts the POST Marketplace Data above https://hackrouter.herokuapp.com/marketplace
+**POST Media to Marketplace:** This accepts the POST Marketplace Data below https://hackrouter.herokuapp.com/marketplace